Helping deaf children learn to listen and talk since 1981

 During 2021, we are marking the first 40 years of the charity's work in a variety of ways - and on this page you can find out more.

-In these videos you can find out about our story over the last forty years.
+In our "40 years of memories" video you can find out about our story over the last four decades.

 How it all started